UW System Student Complaint Process Information

 - Complaints relating to the quality of education or other State or accreditation requirements.

 Under the University of Wisconsin System Administration (UWSA) policies and procedures, an individual should utilize the institution’s internal complaint or review policies and procedures through the Office of Student Affairs or Office of the Provost prior to contacting UWSA.
-If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review, please contact the UWSA Department of Academic, Faculty, and Global Programs (AFGP) at firstname.lastname@example.org or call 608.262.8778.
+If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review, please contact the UWSA Office of Academic, Faculty, and Global Programs (AFGP) at firstname.lastname@example.org or call 608.262.8778.

 Any individual who reasonably believes that a violation of one or more of the Program Integrity categories has occurred may file a written complaint with the University of Wisconsin System Administration in the following manner: